Acadian-Ambulance/Acadian.Dapper.Fs/README.md

-# Acadian.FSharp
+# Acadian.Dapper.Fs

 This library contains some useful utility functions that feel missing from the F# core library.
 It also contains computation expression builders for Option and Result workflows.

-The library is small and documented, so you could just [read the source code](Acadian.FSharp/FSharp.fs), or keep reading for an overview of the additions and an in-depth look at the new workflows.
+The library is small and documented, so you could just [read the source code](Acadian.Dapper.Fs/FSharp.fs), or keep reading for an overview of the additions and an in-depth look at the new workflows.

 ## Top-level Functions